 When we say men’s issues, we are referencing concerns that impact male-identifying clients’ emotional, physical, and mental health.
 The men’s therapists at our Wilmington-based counseling center understand that men’s issues are tough and can feel overwhelming.
-And, we’re here to support you.
-Therapy for men to work through unique challenges for men can really change your life for the better.
+And, we’re here to support you with therapy for men in Wilmington, NC.
+We can help you work through unique challenges for men to really change your life for the better.
 So, let’s work together to make small changes that yield big results.

 What do we mean by “men’s issues”?

 While there is not a specific definition for “men’s issues,” they are commonly defined as problems that arise due to the cultural and social connotations of manlihood.
 For example, many men are taught it is “unmanly” to cry to show emotion, thus emotional unavailability, difficulty naming emotions, and difficulty expressing oneself for this reason are men’s issues.
 Not all men experience men’s issues and women can experience similar issues as well.

 No matter what mental or physical challenges you’re facing, your experience is valid.
 And you deserve to be seen, heard, and understood.
 At Evolution Wellness, your feelings and circumstances truly matter.